Vontei/notes/getting-employed/README.md

-# Recipe for getting a job!
+# Recipes for getting a job!

 ## LinkedIn